mansehajsingh/polaris-tools/polaris-synchronizer/README.md

 # Building the Tool from Source

-**Prerequisite:** Must have Java installed in your machine (Java 21 is recommended and the minimum Java version) to use this CLI tool.
+**Prerequisite:** Must have Java installed in your machine (Java 21 is recommended as the minimum Java version) to use this CLI tool.

 ```
 gradlew build # build and run tests